bigFin/smallSolutions/pages/smallSolutions.md

 - # Education
 	- ## [[M.Sc Plant Breeding and Physiology 🌵 U of Guelph 2017]]
 		- ### Masters thesis
-		  Prospecting drought tolerant wild plants with enhanced microbial symbiosis to enhance sustainable agriculture in the mid-hills of Nepal
+		  Prospecting drought tolerant wild plants with improved microbial symbiosis to enhance sustainable agriculture in the mid-hills of Nepal
 		- ### NepalCanDo Agroecology fieldwork in Nepal 🇳🇵
 		  and volunteer work in 2015 earthquake
 		  http://nepalcando.blogspot.com/